joma74/udemy-typescript-compldevguide/README.md

 ```bash
 yarn run tsc index.ts
 ```

 As soon as you do not define a ts input file, tsconfig.json is not ignored.

 ```bash
 yarn run tsc
 ```

+### Why does "yarn run ts-node --emit ." does not emit any JS file?

+Dunno